CCC market valuation

 • Dealership vs. Private Listings: Some comps come from high-volume dealers with discounted pricing not representative of actual market value.

-These discrepancies can reduce your total loss payout by thousands of dollars if left unchallenged.
+If left unchallenged, these issues can reduce your total loss payout by thousands of dollars.

 How to Dispute a CCC Market Valuation Report